vlandham/captain_z/out/captain_z.md

 The back and forth of the waves and the jumbles of rope made her almost loose her balance again and again as she looked for a place to hide.
 She had to get out of sight before the pirates saw her and her stolen chest.

-Towards the side of the boat she found a loose tarp covering a few creates and barrels.
+Towards the side of the boat she found a loose tarp covering a few crates and barrels.
 She ducked under the tarp and squeezed herself between two of the barrels.
 Then she held her breath.

 Almost immediately, a slew of pirates burst out of the doorway and onto the main deck.
 Still sleepy and confused, they stumbled about looking back and forth for whatever could have caused all the ruckus that woke them up.

-Peeking out of her hiding spot, Captain Z had to cover her mouth to stop herself from laughing out loud at the way those sleepy pirates were dressed.
+Peeking out of her hiding spot, Captain Z had to cover her mouth to stop herself from laughing out loud at the way the sleepy pirates were dressed.

-They were wearing footie pajamas, like a little boy or girl might wear.
-The feet on their pj's made them slip and slide around on the deck even more with each wave.
-The pajamas were all blue, or green, or even pink!
+They were wearing footie pajamas, like babies!
+The feet on their pj's made them slip and slide around on the deck with each wave.
+The pajamas were blue, or green, or pink.
 And on each pirates head was a little sleeping cap with a long tail.

 They looked more like baby dolls then terrible pirates!

-The biggest looking baby of them all, the Dread Captain Spears, finally appeared on the deck too, in bright red pajamas.
-He had ran from his captain's cabin in the back of the ship and was still holding one of his many cuddly stuffed animals.
+The biggest of them all, the Dread Captain Spears, finally appeared on the deck too, in bright red pajamas.
+He had ran from his captain's cabin in the back of the ship and was still holding one of his cuddly stuffed animals.
 It was a little monkey, one of his favorites.

 Hissy, his cat, trotted along beside him.

 #

 Now, there are a pages and pages of stories I could tell of the terrible Captain Spears.
-Everyone and their grandmother knows the story of how Spears, in a rage, threw two of his own men overboard just for playing cards in his sight.
+Everyone and their grandmother knows the story of how Spears, in a rage, threw two of his own men overboard just for playing cards.
 When the were dragged back on board, still spitting and sputtering, Captain Spears just snarled and said "Ye can play when the workin's done."

 Then there was the time he poked a hole in another pirates brand new hat, just because Spears thought the other pirate looked at him funny.
 Or the time he captured ten dolphins and tied their tails together.
 Then he spent a whole day skiing behind them as they pulled him through the water, shouting "Look at me!
 King o' the fishes!
 King o' the sea!"
 Though I have to hope he knows dolphins aren't fish at all, some times pirates aren't the smartest when it comes to that sort of thing.

 Of course this is to say nothing of Captain Spears' evil red eye.
 Some people say its a magic eye, and can kill a man just from its stare.
 Others say that Spears was cursed by a mean witch, and the red eye is a sign of the curse.
 Others say that he can't see a wink out of it at all, and that its just for show.

 I can't tell you who's right and who's wrong, concerning Captain Spears and his red eye.
 I can tell you that the eye seems to glow in the night, like a flame.
-And that the eye only adds to the fearfulness of Captain Spears.
+And it only added to the fearfulness of Captain Spears.

-For every terrible Captain Spears story, there's a just as terrible story about Hissy, that cat that sails about with Spears, like one of his own pirate crew.
+For every terrible Captain Spears story, there's a just as terrible story about Hissy, the cat that sailed about with Spears, like one of his own pirate crew.

-Its said that when Hissy catches mice, it makes them walk the plank and pushes them overboard one by one to watch them fall into the water.
+It was said that when Hissy caught mice, it would make them walk the plank and push them overboard one by one to watch them fall into the water.

-Hissy also likes to grab seagulls out of the air as they circle the ship.
-It rips out all the feathers from the heads of these poor seagulls, and then lets them go.
-As such, the only seagulls that still fly around The Sea Breaker are bald.
+Hissy also liked to grab seagulls out of the air as they circled the ship.
+It would then rip out all the feathers from the heads of these poor birds, and then let them go.
+As such, the only seagulls that still flew around The Sea Breaker were completely bald.

-The only person that can pet this mean old cat is Captain Spears himself.
-Anyone else who tries will get a scratch and a hiss.
+The only person that could pet this mean old cat was Captain Spears himself.
+Anyone else who tried would get a deep scratch and a hiss.

-Yes, there isn't a more terrible pirate on these seven seas then the Dread Captain Spears.
-And there isn't a more fearful cat aboard any ship on earth then Hissy.
+There wasn't a more terrible pirate on the seven seas than the Dread Captain Spears.
+And there wasn't a more frightful cat aboard any ship on earth than Hissy his cat.

 And both of these villains were looking for Captain Zephyr.

 #

-Captain Spears' eyes darted back and forth and all around his boat, looking for something out of place.
+Captain Spears's eyes darted back and forth and all around his boat, looking for something out of place.
 He had just woken up out of a wonderful dream, and hadn't cleared his head yet.
 He certainly hadn't thought to check the map room to find out if anything was missing.

 When Captain Z saw Spears and his cat, she scooted back under the tarp as far as she could go.
 It would be an awful thing to be caught on board The Sea Breaker with something belonging to Captain Spears.